neontribe/my-best-life/content/services/lollard-street-adventure-playground-play-project.md

 image:
   image: img/lollard-street-adventure-playground.jpg
   imageAlt: A group of children climbing on an adventure playground
-description: 'Free adventurous play sessions after school and in all school holidays.
+description: Free adventurous play sessions after school and in all school holidays.
 Sports, climbing, zip lining, table tennis, pool, drumming, painting, planting, cooking, campfires, den building, and more.
 Bikes, pedal go-karts, skateboards, crash mats, wheel barrows, and collections of scrap material ("loose parts").
 A large outdoor space consisting of a nature garden with pond, a firepit and planters.
 Two sports pitches, a large grassy area and a play building with kitchen, toilets and indoor space.
-Playworkers on hand if you need them. '
+Playworkers on hand if you need them.
 categories:
   category1: Friends
   category2: Mental Health